 |Royal palace: changing of the guard|

 Run the one block on Slottsbacken to the water.
 Cross the busy street (Skeppsbron) at the waterside to run along the water itself, towards the left.
 Here you can see the windjammer across the fjord at Skeppsholmen, where we will now run to.
 The ship is used as a youth hostel.
 What a great idea!

 |Youth hostel windjammer with Skeppsholmen island|

 Keep going across the bridge to the mainland.
-The water rips right through a rapids in this spot.
+The tidal-water rips right through a rapids in this spot.
 Turn right at the end of the bridge, keeping the water on your right.
 The shore curves to the right, passing the Grand Hotel, then the National Museum.
 Now an old metal bridge leads you to island number four, Skeppsholmen (Ship Island).

 Stay along the water, running past the youth hostel windjammer.
 Skeppsholmen is covered with old admiralty buildings, the traditional naval headquarters of this old seafaring land.
 In a couple of minutes you'll come to the bridge to island number five, tiny Kastellholmen (Castle Island).
 Head across the bridge and up the little hill to the castle-like building at the top, with its great view over the fjord.

 |View of Gröna Lund amusement park from Kastellholmen|

 Just before coming back to the bridge back to the mainland, you'll see a few bunkers dug into the rock along your left side, left over from some past wartime zeal.